 - Exit Strategy or IPO

-Deal sourcing is when a startup is looking to raise VC funding, and a venture capital investor or firm begins to discuss a potential investment.
+Deal sourcing is when a startup is looking to raise VC funding, and a venture capital investor or firm begins to discuss a potential investment opportunity.

 Sourcing can be inbound (the startup founders or entrepreneurs that are fundraising reach out to VC) or outbound (VC reaches out to startup) and can be through an introduction (warm outreach) or out of the blue (cold outreach).